 Your abilities and aptitudes

 When considering what your career options may be one aspect will be identifying what your abilities and aptitudes.
 There are many tests that have been developed over the years that can help you better define these skills if you are unsure.
 For some it is pretty obvious that they have artistic, mathematical, reasoning, people skills etc. We all need to embrace the idea that everyone is not equally capable in all areas.
 We all have strengths and weaknesses.
-Usually, this is not an issue as we become more self-aware & we look to maximize our strengths rather than swimming upstream trying to do something for which we are not well suited.
+Usually, this is not an issue as we become more self-aware.
+We start looking for ways to maximise our strengths rather than swimming upstream doing something for which we are not well suited.

 One of the biggest factors that will determine your job engagement as well as satisfaction is your personality.
 These factors also help in terms of longevity, which is important since you will want to be mindful of avoiding burnout.